zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Professional Collaboration:
 ======
 1. **HKUST**: X-GPU cluster, computing resources.
-2. **China National Grid**: helps to maintain the high-performance computing platform and publish a book as a co-author, collaborates with the Computer Network Information Center of the Chinese Academy of Science.
+2. **China National Grid**: helps to maintain the high-performance computing platform and publishes a book as a co-author, collaborating with the Computer Network Information Center of the Chinese Academy of Science.
 3. **AWS (public cloud)**: computing resources, help to invite the AWS's technique staff to give a talk at HKU.